mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

 Loss multiplier LM = (R < 1 ?
 1 : 0) * R + (R >= 1 ?
 1 : 0) * 1 / R
 Adjusted loss multiplier = 1 - LM ^ leverage
 ```
-The exact implementation uses the following formula for the power calculation for performance reasons.
+The exact implementation for the power function uses the following formula for performance reasons.
 ![Exponent with an arbitrary base using a power of 2](https://miro.medium.com/max/233/1*Q4VX0wvgVXrFDwdwda7gtg.png "Power of 2 exponents with an arbitrary base")

 #### getLossAmount